Ogletree Deakins Podcasts-logo

 3/5/2024

-In this episode of the Safety Perspectives From Region 6 podcast, shareholders John Surma (Houston) and Frank Davis (Dallas) discuss workplace investigations and the importance of having a plan for when an OSHA compliance officer arrives at your door to conduct an inspection.
+In this episode of the Safety Perspectives From Region 6 podcast series, shareholders John Surma (Houston) and Frank Davis (Dallas) discuss workplace investigations and the importance of having a plan for when an OSHA compliance officer arrives at your door to conduct an inspection.
 Frank and John address the significance of building the right internal team for these workplace investigations, tips for listening and responding to the compliance officer’s questions appropriately, and how cooperating and extending professional courtesy can make for a smoother inspection process.

 Duration:00:17:23